lagodiuk/lagodiuk.github.io/_posts/2016-04-30-prime_numbers_regular_grammar.md

 Formally saying, for every infinite regular language *L*: every word *X<sub>i</sub>* (such, that length of the word is greater than some threshold) can be splitted into 3 consecutive parts: *X*, *Y* and *Z*, and every new word (e.g. *XYYZ*, *XYYYZ*, ..., *XY<sup>n</sup>Z*) will belong to the language *L* as well.

-The lemma can be understanded in such way, that the reguar expression of every infinite regular language must contain a [Kleene operator](https://en.wikipedia.org/wiki/Kleene_star).
+The lemma can be understood in such way, that the reguar expression for recognizing of any *infinite regular language* must contain a [Kleene operator](https://en.wikipedia.org/wiki/Kleene_star).

 > For example, lets's consider a regular language *L*, which corresponds to the following regular expression: `( 1 | 11 | 111 | 111(1)*1 )`
 >